Skip to content

 ret

-As we can see, the function directly returns the immediate value 256, without any memory access or computation.
-This is direct evidence of "the compiler doing the math for you and embedding an immediate value."
+We can see that the function directly returns the immediate value 256, without any memory access or calculation.
+This is direct evidence that "the compiler calculates it for you and writes an immediate value."

-In this chapter, we start from scratch to understand the ins and outs of constexpr: what it is, what it isn't, what restrictions each C++ standard version has relaxed, and how to use it to write safer, faster code.
+In this chapter, we start from scratch to understand the ins and outs of constexpr: what it is, what it isn't, what restrictions have been relaxed in various C++ standard versions, and how to use it to write safer and faster code.

 Compile-Time Constants vs const

-Many people confuse const and constexpr, which is a misconception we need to correct early on.
-The semantics of const are "this variable cannot be modified after initialization," but its initial value can be computed entirely at runtime. constexpr, on the other hand, has stronger semantics: it requires the variable's initial value to be determinable at compile time.
+Many people confuse constexpr and const.
+This is a misconception that needs to be corrected early.
+The semantics of const are "this variable cannot be modified after initialization," but its initial value can be calculated entirely at runtime.
+The semantics of constexpr are stronger: it requires that the variable's initial value must be determinable at compile time.

 cpp

-runtime_val is a const variable, and the compiler won't let you modify it, but its value is only determined at runtime.
-This means you can't use it to declare an array size (C-style arrays in C++ require a compile-time constant for their length), nor can you use it as a non-type template parameter. compile_val, however, has no such restrictions—because it has a definite value at compile time.
+c is a const variable.
+The compiler won't let you modify it, but its value is determined at runtime.
+This means you cannot use it to declare array sizes (C-style arrays in C++ require compile-time constants as lengths), nor can you use it as a non-type template parameter. constexpr variables don't have these restrictions—because they have a determined value at compile time.

-Here is an easy trap to fall into: the C++ standard specifies that if a const integer variable is initialized with a constant expression, it is itself a constant expression.
-This means that in global or namespace scope, a declaration like const int N = 10; can actually be used for array sizes and non-type template parameters.
+Here is a common pitfall: The C++ standard specifies that if a const integral variable is initialized with a constant expression, it is itself a constant expression.
+This means that at global/namespace scope, a declaration like const int max_size = 100; is actually usable for array sizes and non-type template parameters.
 This contradicts the intuition many people have that "const cannot be used in compile-time contexts."
-But the advantage of constexpr lies in: it explicitly expresses your intent, it applies to all literal types (not just integers), and it strictly requires the initial value to be a constant expression.
+However, the advantage of constexpr is that it clearly expresses your intent, applies to all literal types (not just integral types), and strictly requires the initializer to be a constant expression.

-Here is another easy trap to fall into: in global or namespace scope, const integer variables in C++ have internal linkage by default (just like static), and constexpr variables also have internal linkage.
-But if your const variable happens to be initialized with a value computable at compile time, the compiler might treat it as a constant expression—this is a compiler extension, not guaranteed by the standard.
-So if you need a compile-time constant, explicitly write constexpr, and don't rely on the compiler to make that decision for you.
+Here is another pitfall: At global or namespace scope, const integral variables in C++ have internal linkage by default (just like static), and constexpr variables also have internal linkage.
+However, if your const variable happens to be initialized with a value that can be calculated at compile time, the compiler might treat it as a constant expression—this is a compiler extension behavior, not guaranteed by the standard.
+So if you need a compile-time constant, explicitly write constexpr; don't rely on the compiler to decide for you.

 Requirements for constexpr Variables

-To declare a variable as constexpr, the following conditions must be met: it must be a literal type, it must be immediately initialized, and the initializing expression must be a constant expression.
-We will dive into the concept of literal types in the next chapter; for now, you just need to know that scalar types (int, float, pointers, etc.), reference types, and class types with a constexpr constructor all qualify as literal types.
+To declare a variable as constexpr, the following conditions must be met: it must be a literal type, it must be initialized immediately, and the initializing expression must be a constant expression.
+We will expand on the concept of literal types in the next chapter; for now, just know that scalar types (int, float, pointers, etc.), reference types, and class types with constexpr constructors all count as literal types.

-Step Two — constexpr Functions: The Double Agent
+Step 2 — constexpr Functions: The Double Agent

 constexpr functions are the most interesting part of constexpr.
-We call them "double agents" because they can work in two scenarios: when all their arguments are compile-time constants and the context requires compile-time evaluation, they execute at compile time; otherwise, they execute at runtime just like regular functions.
+We call them "double agents" because they can work in two scenarios: when their arguments are all compile-time constants and the context requires compile-time evaluation, they execute at compile time; otherwise, they execute at runtime just like ordinary functions.

 Basic Form